lmorg/ttyphoon/README.md

   - [x] usability hints added
 - [x] discoverability hints added
 - [x] Typeface can be changed
-- [ ] Colour scheme can be changed
+- [x] Colour scheme can be changed
+  - [x] supports iTerm2 colour themes
 - [ ] Bell can be changed
 - [x] Default term size can be changed
 - [x] Default command / shell can be changed